-After sketching our approach, the curious readers may wonder why we focus on the particular case $\rG=\SL(3,\R)$ instead of general semisimple Lie groups.
-Let us explain the reason here.
-First, it is not hard to modify Theorem \ref{est-sp} for general semisimple Lie groups and the author expects that the general version does hold.
-However, the author admits there are challenges in generalizing the method here and a general result is out of reach for the time being.
-Second, we point out that the estimate in question is trivial when the real rank of the semisimple Lie group, $\dim \fa$ is 1.
+After sketching our approach, curious readers may wonder why we focus on the particular case $\rG=\SL(3,\R)$ instead of general semisimple Lie groups.
+Let us explain the reasons here.
+First, it is not hard to modify Theorem \ref{est-sphfun} for general semisimple Lie groups.
+We expect that the general version holds and the methods in this paper would be generalized.
+Second, we point out that the estimate in question is trivial when the real rank $\dim \fa$ of the semisimple Lie group is 1.
 Considering the higher rank cases, the author believes that the case for $\SL(3,\R)$ could serve as a prime example and a detailed study would provide helpful insights into general higher rank cases.
-Moreover, although our method has various limitations, we believe it could be adapted to other groups especially when the real rank and the dimension of the maximal compact subgroup are small.